What is tennis elbow?

-Tennis elbow is an injury to a tendon in the elbow which causes pain and tenderness around the outside region of the elbow.
+Tennis elbow is an injury to a tendon in the elbow which causes pain and tenderness around the outside the elbow.
+It is also known as lateral epicondylitis.

 Muscles and tendons in the forearm can become damaged from overuse, mainly in repetitive activities.
-Any activity involving the muscle group that helps in straightening the arm can cause damage to the structures (muscles and tendons) in the forearm.
-It is common in carpenters and laborers and is similar to Golfer’s elbow which affects the inner part of the elbow.
+Any activity involving the muscles that help in straightening the arm can cause damage to the structures (muscles and tendons) in the forearm.
+It is most common in carpenters and labourers and as the name suggests, tennis players.

 - Pain on the outer side of the elbow and tenderness (pain upon touching) on a prominent part of the bone on the outside of the elbow.

 - Pain in the elbow when straightening the arm